smart-data-models/dataModel.TourismDestinations/Event/doc/spec_JA.md

       x-ngsi:
         type: Property
     refPointOfInterest:
-      description: 'Reference to all the Point Of interest [PointOfInterest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) included in the trips.
+      description: 'Reference to all the Point Of interest [PointOfInterest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) included in the Event.
 The POI list does not have a chronological order.'
       items:
         anyOf: *event_-_properties_-_owner_-_items_-_anyof
         description: 'Property.
 Unique identifier of the entity'